dhinesh454/Ideaclan/README.md

-# Books User Management
+# User Library Management System

-### Project Description
+### Project Overview

-This project is designed to manage user authentication and book management within a library system.
-It features functionalities such as user authentication using JSON Web Tokens (JWT), book CRUD operations, and additional features like purchasing or borrowing books from the library.
+This initiative aims to oversee user authentication and book administration within a library system.
+It incorporates functionalities like user validation through JSON Web Tokens (JWT), book operations encompassing creation, retrieval, updating, and deletion, alongside additional features such as book acquisition or lending from the library.

-## Features
+## Implementation Details

 ### 1.UserAuthentication:
+- User can register ,Login.Logout feature implemented .

-- Utilizes token-based authentication using JSON Web Tokens (JWT) for secure user access.
+- Implements token-based authentication utilizing JSON Web Tokens (JWT) to ensure secure user access

-### 2.BookManagement:
+### 2. Book Administration:

-- Allows admins to perform CRUD operations on books within the library.
+- Facilitates administrators to execute CRUD (Create, Read, Update, Delete) operations on books housed within the library.
-- Users can browse and search for available books.
+- Provides users with the capability to explore and search for available books.

 #### AditionalFeatures
 - Users can buy or borrow books from the library.